sw2go/ai-doc-bot/README.md

 # ai-doc-bot
 Chat with your documents.
 A chatbot app using OpenAI.
 - Define context names, e.g. topics you want to ask questions about, like 'a service' or 'a product'.
+- Prepare some documents with relevant content for the specific topics.
+- Preparing may be crucial, depending on text-chunk-size, local/global text context and occurance of keywords in the texts the chat-experience will differ.
 - Then upload your documents (*.txt and/or *.pdf files) to the corresponding context.
 - Optionally customize the prompt used in a context, by uploading the modified settings.